-- Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States and its territories. - Your plan usually cannot cover off-label use.
+- Your plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Your plan cannot cover a drug purchased outside the United States or its territories. - Your plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Medicare sometimes allows us to cover "off-label uses" of a prescription drug.
-Coverage is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
-If the use is not supported by any of these references or noted authority, then your plan cannot cover its "off-label use." - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.
+Coverage is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System. - Your plan does not cover drugs not listed in your Part D Formulary or Extra Covered Drug List, including when these drugs are ingredients in a compound drug.

-Also, by law, these categories of drugs are not covered by Medicare drug plans.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans.